← All guides

 There's no single best government auction site - the right one depends on what you're buying and whether you want to search one platform or all of them at once.

-GSA Auctions is the official federal government surplus platform, run by the General Services Administration.
+GSA Auctions (gsaauctions.gov) is the official federal government surplus platform, run by the General Services Administration.
 When federal agencies need to sell surplus property, it goes through GSA.

 What you'll find: Federal fleet vehicles, office equipment, scientific instruments, electronics, heavy equipment, seized property, aircraft, and vessels.

 Buyer's premium: None.
 You pay exactly what you bid.
-This is a major advantage - on a $10,000 vehicle, you save $750-1,250 compared to GovDeals.
+On a $10,000 vehicle, that's $750-1,250 saved versus GovDeals.

 • No buyer's premium saves 7.5-12.5%